DeclanChidlow/vale.rocks/src/pages/support.md

 ---
 title: Support
 description: Information regarding how to financially support me to keep servers running and projects growing.
 Support my open source development, hosting, and content creation.
+og_description: Details on how you can financially support me.
 stylesheet: "pages/support.css"
 ---